This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Easy veggies – Try this dish with roasted broccoli and cauliflower, sauteed asparagus, or air fryer brussels sprouts.

-- Simple salads – Plate this fish with cucumber tomato avocado salad, spring mix salad, or baby kale avocado salad.
+- Simple salads – Plate this fish with cucumber tomato avocado salad, fresh spring mix salad, or baby kale avocado salad.
+Or, make it classy with a French carrot salad.

 - Starches – Serve with potatoes or rice, or try swaps like roasted rutabaga, cauliflower rice, or zucchini noodles.